Rigonz/60k-Spanish-First-Names/README.md

 It is not intended to be an exhaustive list of first names, but definitely it is a large enough database.

+A related project with frequency and geographical distribution: https://osf.io/dk8rp/.

 ## Fields
 The records have three fields: the first name, the gender (M: male, F: female, A: both, U: unknown) and the source, which is a list with the numeric codes presented in the Sources sections.